erickbytes/lofipython/content/blog/app-review-why-you-should-use-pocket-to-save-your-reads.rst

 :slug: app-review-why-you-should-use-pocket-to-save-your-reads
 :status: published

+**Update**

+Mozilla has chosen to sunset its Pocket app.
+As of July 8th 2025, Pocket will be shut down.

 I'm really enjoying using `Pocket <https://help.getpocket.com/>`__ as my primary reading app on my cell phone.
 My top need is to download articles I find on the internet for offline viewing.
 This app does that and more in a smooth interface.
 This review reflects the perspective of using the `Pocket Android version <https://play.google.com/store/apps/details?id=com.ideashower.readitlater.pro>`__ 8.1.1.0, pictured here:

 .. figure:: https://pythonmarketer.files.wordpress.com/2023/02/screenshot_20230220-104934.png?w=446